mar-naseer/AI-Job-Matcher/README.md

-# 🤖 AI Job Matching Assistant
+# 🤖 AI Job Matching Assistant!

 A lightweight AI-powered tool to check how well your resume matches a job description, identify missing skills, and generate a personalized cover letter — all in one simple app.